ambry/docker-intro/1_build_and_run_basics/README.md

     docker container create part_one_nginx

 The container should appear when you run `docker container ls -a`.
 The `-a` flag causes the command to list all containers instead of just running containers.
+You should see a `CONTAINER ID` column in the output of the ls command.
+You can use this ID to reference the container.

 To start the container use: